crashoverride777/swifty-rate/README.md

 In the meantime I would create a folder on your Mac, called something like SharedFiles, and drag the swift file(s) into this folder.
 Than drag the files from this folder into your project, making sure that "copy if needed" is not selected.
 This way its easier to update the files and to share them between projects.

-# SetUp
+# How to use

 - Step 1:

 Copy the SwiftyRateAppAlert.swift file into your project

 - Step 2:

-I prefer to show the rateGameAlert at app launch, so I use viewDidAppear in my first view controller (viewDidLoad is too early to show an alert)
+Request review such as at app launch.

+As Apple describes in the documentation for the upcoming SKStoreReviewController

+"Although you should call this method when it makes sense in the user experience flow of your app, the actual display of a rating/review request view is governed by App Store policy.
+Because this method may or may not present an alert, it's not appropriate to call it in response to a button tap or other user action."

 ```swift
 class ViewController: UIViewController {